keu/docs/concepts/connections.md

 ## Assumed knowledge

-To get the most out of this tutorial, you should have knowledge of:
+To get the most out of this tutorial, you should have an understanding of:

 - Basic Airflow concepts.
 See [Introduction to Apache Airflow](https://www.astronomer.io/guides/intro-to-airflow/).
 - Airflow operators.
 See [Operators 101](https://www.astronomer.io/guides/what-is-an-operator).